Menu

 The pandemic halt

-“To put it mildly, it was a disaster,” says Carl-Viggo, “sales went down to almost zero for about 4-5 months, picked up a bit in the summer and then stopped again completely for 4-5 months.
+The pandemic severely hit businesses across Europe, and the HORECA industry was no exception.
+Prior to this period, Juvinum would ship around 130 containers of cooking wine per year, but in 2020 it shipped only 58.
+“To put it mildly, the pandemic period was a disaster for us”, says Carl-Viggo, adding that “sales went down to almost zero for about 4-5 months, picked up a bit in the summer and then stopped again completely for 4-5 months.
 2020 sales were less than half of a normal year, and 2021 was only marginally better.”

 There’s always something.
 This is part of doing business.
 But we are still here. ”